bjyoung/Color-Counter/README.md

 1. Download `Color Counter.aseprite-extension`
 1. Double-click or execute the file
 1. Click through prompts to install the extension

+## How to Use

-1. Open a sprite and go to Sprite > Count Colors to run the script
+1. Open a sprite in Aseprite and go to Sprite > Count Colors to run the script
 1. Add a shortcut by going to Edit > Keyboard Shortcuts > search for Count Colors > hover over `Key` column and click on `Add` button > fill in details > click `OK`

 ## Limitations